core-wg/oscore/draft-ietf-core-object-security.md

 * Proxy-Uri = "coap://example.com"

+### Outer Options in the Protected CoAP Message ### {#options-in-protected}

+All options with outer values present in the protected CoAP message, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option.

 # The COSE Object {#cose-object}

 This section defines how to use COSE {{I-D.ietf-cose-msg}} to wrap and protect data in the unprotected CoAP message.
 OSCOAP uses the untagged COSE\_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
 The key lengths, IV lengths, and maximum sequence number are algorithm dependent.